erikbrinkman/shibuichi/README.md

    the current branch.
  - `x` - True if there are at least `n` stashes.

+The conditional expansion for `o`, `p`, `q`, and `x` is extended so that if no number is passed, you can use a conditional of the form `%(x.0-text.1-text.2-text...)` to make a branch for each possible value.
+If the integer is larger than the the number of conditionals, the final text will be used.

 Finally the directory command is extended in a slightly breaking change, where

 - `%d{:replacement:prefix:...}`